 Lease To Own

 This is the option for those who do not have great credit at all but need a house.
 Lease to own options involve you putting down some money for the option to buy the house, and your rent each month goes toward that amount.
-Most lenders include interest into the equation, and leasing to own is no exception.
+Most lenders include interest in the equation, and leasing to own is no exception.
 Because the seller is taking on a huge risk when they accept you as the lessee, you can expect to jump through some pretty big hoops here as well.
 If all goes well and you stay up with your payments and are able to afford the house at the end of the set time period, you will have a house in no time!

 Tips to Raise Your Credit Score